What is Nose Surgery?

 If it is considered medically necessary, Medicare may cover part of the costs associated with the surgery if there are significant breathing issues.

-Is it safe to do nose surgery?
+Is it safe to do surgical nose procedures?

 All surgeries have risks associated with them.
 Rhinoplasty risks are small and complications are rare.
 Your plastic surgeon will talk to you about the surgery’s risks and benefits in detail before the operation.